TuckerFaulk/dcms/README.md

 The CurrentProfileContext was created to retrieve profile data from the API and provide profile data to child components.
 The appropriate information is requested from the API based on the information retrieved from the CurrentUserProvider.
 Something when refreshing the page, a 404 error is raised.
 It is thought that the CurrentUserProvider has not yet retrieved its information before the CurrentProfileContext is initially run.
 It is noted that the CurrentProfileContext does work as the information is then retrieved from the API on the second request after the CurrentUserProvider has completed its.
 I have spoken to the CI tutor and they have stated for me to ignore this.

-- Warning: validateDOMNesting(...): <ul> cannot appear as a descendant of <p> and Warning: validateDOMNesting(...): <div> cannot appear as a descendant of <p>
+- Warning: validateDOMNesting(...): ul cannot appear as a descendant of p and Warning: validateDOMNesting(...): div cannot appear as a descendant of p

 The above error messages display when console.logs are turned on on the following pages: MasterTaskPage, UserTaskPage and ActionPage.
-Discussed this with CI Tutors and we could not work out why it is throwing this error are there are no <div>'s as a descendant of a <p>, or <ul>'s as a descendant of a <p>.
+Discussed this with CI Tutors and we could not work out why it is throwing this error are there are no div's as a descendant of a p, or ul's as a descendant of a p.

 # Libraries and Programs Used